MichaelDFlick/OpenHobbyOS/INSTALL.rst

 OpenHobbyOS is a 32-bit x86 hobby OS with a monolithic kernel, a userspace stack built on newlib, and a graphical compositor called XNX.
-It also now has Qt6, a nuklear-based TUI login manager called GDM, an audio player (ohplay), and a snapshot boot feature that resumes from disk.
-Because apparently that's something you can do when you don't have a life.
+It also now has Qt6, an audio player (ohplay), and a snapshot boot feature that resumes from disk.

 The full stack looks like this::